 Specific dates and locations for the multi-day excursions will be announced during the semester preceding the excursion.
 Site visits in and around Málaga will be organized and announced by the professor during the semester.

-In addition to the full day mandatory pre-departure orientation, you’ll have on campus the semester prior to your program.
-There will be an on-site orientation for this program.
-In Málaga students’ on-site orientation occurs the week before classes begin and is a combination and is specifically for the group from Dickinson.
+In addition to the full day mandatory on-campus pre-departure orientation, there will be an on-site orientation in Málaga the week before classes begin for Dickinson students.

 Yes, there is generally an optional group flight from New York City or Washington DC.
-However students are responsible for booking said group flight or making their own arrangementsafter confirming the appropriate arrival dates.
-Students may wish to book their travel on their own or use Advantage Travel based in Syracuse, New York.
-We recommend students contact agent Sally Curtis at Advantage Travel by calling 1-800-788-1980 or emailing firstname.lastname@example.org.
-Although flights can be booked online, we strongly encourage students and their families to consider the benefits of an agent’s services given the duration of study abroad programs and the complexity of international air travel today.
+Students are responsible for booking the group flight or making their own arrangements.
+Students may wish to book their travel on their own but we recommend students contact agent Sally Curtis at Advantage Travel by calling 1-800-788-1980 or emailing firstname.lastname@example.org.
+We strongly encourage students and their families to consider the benefits of an agent’s services given the duration of study abroad programs and the complexity of international air travel today.